 Some of these songs came from minstrel shows, in which performers appeared in blackface makeup.

-Folkloreforum has this to say about the minstrel show, read the full story here:
+Folkloreforum has this to say about the minstrel show;

 The minstrel show was popular even before the Civil War, performed before audiences in both the North and the South.
 However, the shows’ materials changed once freedom was granted to the Negro slaves in the United States.
 Before the matter of freed slaves became a volatile issue, the typical minstrel show exhibited white men in black makeup performing song and dance exaggerated by lack of coordination and improper English, a style that became known as Jim Crow.
 After the Civil War, the stage opened itself up to new performers, recently freed slaves, willing to impersonate the impersonator.
 These performers, though already darker skinned, adhered to the minstrelsy tradition of blackface makeup.
 The tone of these black caricatures became less innocent and more damaging to blacks.

 As music teachers, we control the narrative of musical culture and history for most of our students.
 We need to be aware of what we are supporting, perpetuating, and celebrating.
 Prejudices, stereotypes, and biases can be subtle and unclear.
 For me, I cannot use songs that have brought pain and humiliation, or devalue people.
 I cannot use the melodies and alter the words, either, as the melody has meaning and will be associated with the lyrics.
-If we are committed to including ALL of our students and fighting systemic racism, we have to be prepared to let go of these songs that have the power to exclude and offend.
+If we are committed to including ALL of our students and fighting systemic racism, we have to be prepared to let go of these songs that have the power to exclude and choose song material that is inclusive of every child and their families.

-We are so fortunate to have such a variety of song literature - there are so many high quality songs that do not perpetuate stereotypes or bias.
-Problematic songs have their place; studied at a time when children are developmentally ready for it.
-For me, that is not with my 4-10 year old children.
+We are so fortunate to have such a variety of song literature - there are so many high quality songs that do not perpetuate stereotypes or racism.
+Problematic songs have their place; studied at a time when children are developmentally ready.
+For me, that is not with my 4-11 year old children.

 The choices we make matter, not only to us as individuals and educators, but also to our students sense of self and identity.
 The potential impact, not our intentions, guide us in deciding the choice to use a song and if so, how much information to share.
 If using a song may offend, or has the potential to do so, then we should reconsider our choices.